nhs-r-community/NHSRdatasets/README.md

 **To contribute, please:**

   - Fork the repository.
-  - Add your dataset in the `data` folder, in `.RData` format.
+  - Add your dataset in the `data` folder, in `.rda` format.
+The best way to do this is with the `usethis` package with “gzip”
+    compression: `usethis::use_data(data, compress="gzip")`
   - Please add a minimal `R` function to act as a help file.
 You can use the `LOS_model` as a guide.
-  - Consider adding a `vignette` demonstrating how the data has been used previously.
+  - Please add a `vignette` demonstrating how the data has been/can be used.
   - Create a pull request, detailing your additions, and we will review it before merging.